-Luckily for you, we've put together this list of the best fantasy games on PC.
+Luckily for you, we’ve put together this list of the best fantasy games on PC.
 As always, we want to highlight a varied selection of titles, from mammoth RPGs to 2D action-platformers.
-There's even a sports game in the mix this time around.
-And please don't worry if we've missed your favourite fantasy game – there's every chance that it could be added at a later time.
+Please don’t be alarmed if we’ve missed your favourite fantasy game – there’s every chance that it could be added at a later time.

 So, whether you’re looking to slay some dragons in a sprawling open world or try something a little stranger, we’ve got you covered with our list of the best fantasy games on PC.
 All you need is a sense of adventure and the patience for copious amounts of lore.
 Let’s go!